Welch123/iFit/README.md

 ``We made the class names in these files anonymous, which will be recovered after the acceptance of our work.``

+# Code
+``This directory is now NULL.
+But it will be used to contain the implementations of iFit and the eight baseline approaches after the acceptance of our work.``

 # goldset
 This directory contains the <i>true key classes</i> in each subject system.
 We collected this data set from the literature.